BrkRaw/brkraw.github.io/docs/gs_nii.md

 ## **brkraw** command-line tool
 ### Common features for all conversion
 - If the data is aquired with DWI sequence, the bvals and bvecs will automatically generated.
-- In this case you want to ignore data rescale and use the '--ignore-rescale' option.
+- In the case you want to ignore data rescale, use the '--ignore-rescale' option.

 ### **tonii**: Convert single scan to NifTi
 - This method has been inherited from old brk2nii and [PyBruker](https://pypi.org/project/pyBruker) which